Some age old questions are..."How long will I live", and "How to live longer"?

 There are many reasons that we have a long life.
 We can have good genes, a good attitutude, minimum stress, friends and family, eating and drinking sanely, avoiding toxic relations, live in a clean environment and on and on.

-Dr. Bennet, a researcher at Imperial College London predicts the countries that will have the best life expectancy in 2030.
-Here are the results:
+Let's first take a look and find out what our life expectancy is projected to be.
+Depending on where we live, we may not have to be concerned about changing our lifestyle.
+Dr. James Bennet, a researcher at Imperial College London predicts the countries that will have the best life expectancy in 2030.
+Here is his results:

 In another recent study that we think has tremendous impact on how to live longer, regardless of where we live, is titled "The Blue Zones."

-The lessons to be learned from this study will serve you well in the fast moving stressful world that most of us live in.
+The lessons to be learned from this study on how to live longer will serve you well in the fast moving stressful world that most of us live in.
 Not that living longer is the most important part of our lives, but refining the quality of our time on spaceship earth is the most important challenge.

 Here are nine hallmarks of the Blue Zones, called "The Power Nine", as observed by the Blue Zone team:

 1. Move Naturally

 The world's longest-lived people don't pump iron, run marathons or join gyms.
 Instead they live in environments that constantly nudge them into moving without thinking about it.
 They grow gardens and don't have mechanical conveniences for house and yard work.